Psychopath Free (2015) explains the psychopath’s strategies to control partners.

 First, it says psychopaths know how to touch you, give you great sex, and have a tribe of adoring fans.

-Then it says that in the beginning you pity them and you felt like helping them.
+Then it says that in the beginning you pity them and you feel like helping them (note: this seems more aligned with vulnerable narcissism).

 Which one is which?